DerGuru/The-Resonant/New Chapters/03 - Part3/P3-04_First_Check_In.md

 Jason thought carefully.
 "No. Everyone we associate with is either registered, monitored, or not actively resonant."

-"Ms. Morandi?"
+Reeves pulled up his tablet, scrolling through notes.
+"Your associate list from the contract.
+Confirming status: Ms. Morandi?"

+Jason relaxed slightly.
+This was just verification, not interrogation.
 "Academy-trained.
 Registered through suspension records.
-Legal status: complicated but documented."
+Legal status: complicated but documented.
+No changes."

 "Mr. Greaves?"

 "No resonance capability.
-Support role only."
+Support role only.
+Same as before."

 "Ms. Voss?"

 Tricky.
 Elyra was registered historically, but her current status was unclear.
+And Reeves asking meant they'd tracked Jason to Mill-4.

 "Retired.
 Medically limited.
 Consulting only."

 Reeves studied him.
 "She's teaching you."

+Not a question.
+A statement.
+They'd been watching.

 "Is that a problem?"